jeremyong/taffy/README.md

-# Taffy 🍬
+# Tuppy 🍲

 ## NOTE: CURRENTLY UNDER ACTIVE DEVELOPMENT

-Taffy is a no-fuss, batteries included static-site blog engine.
+Tuppy is a no-fuss, batteries included static-site blog engine.
 It is designed to deploy easily on [GitHub Pages](https://pages.github.com/) and is built on top of Markdown and LaTeX.
-Taffy is geared toward bloggers with a math, science, and tech bent, but all usage is encouraged.
+Tuppy is geared toward bloggers with a math, science, and tech bent, but all usage is encouraged.

-Here are some of the batteries Taffy includes:
+Here are some of the batteries Tuppy includes:

 1. LaTeX support for inline math (single $ signs) and display math (surrounded with $$).